 Whether it’s giving away a $100,000 diamond, making somebody the proud owner of an $800,000 island, or breaking into a house just to leave $50,000, he has made a name for himself by performing increasingly crazy acts of kindness.
 This comes at a severe personal cost though, foregoing millions of dollars to become one of the most well-known faces online.

-With this in mind, what is MrBeast’s net worth and how does he even have any money left over to feed himself?
+With this in mind, how much money does MrBeast have and how does he even have any money left over to feed himself?
 He has a few revenue streams that all help him to not only sustain himself but also his unwavering growth on the internet, and here we take a look at each of them.

 MrBeast has to earn a lot of money to sustain his videos, and his main channel is a loss leader in order to attract new viewers — it’s effectively a marketing spend.
 He’s set up other revenue streams to allow for this to happen, with one ultimate goal in mind that we’ll get into later in the article.